About sleep problems in autistic children and teenagers

 Bedwetting and toileting

-Late toilet training and difficulties with toilet training are common in autistic children.
-If your child isn’t dry at night, your child might wake because they’re wetting the bed.
-Or your child might wake to go to the toilet and then won’t go back to bed.
+Late toilet training and toilet training difficulties are common in autistic children.
+Your child might wake because they’re wetting the bed.
+Or your child might wake to go to the toilet and then find it hard to get back to sleep.

 You might consider getting some help if toilet training and bedwetting are problems for your child.
 For example, you could start by talking with your child’s therapists.
 If there’s a persistent problem, you could also talk to your child’s GP.

 For autistic children, sleep problems can also have biological causes.
-For example, sometimes the hormones in the brain that control sleep are released differently from the way they’re released in typically developing children.
+For example, sometimes the sleep hormones in the brain are released differently from the way they’re released in typically developing children.
 This can mean that some autistic children aren’t ‘tuned in’ to their own need for sleep.
 Speak to your child’s GP if you think this could be affecting your child’s sleep.

 Illnesses and health conditions